Signature scheme generic API overview

 • PQC_BAD_SIGNATURE: The verification has failed; the provided signature does not match the given message when using the specified public key.
 This could indicate tampering or misalignment in the verification process.

-• PQC_BAD_CONTEXT: Suggests that the function encountered an improperly initialized context or parameters not set up correctly, although this specific error is less common in pure verification functions that do not require an extensive context as signing might.
+• PQC_BAD_CONTEXT: Suggests that the function encountered an improperly initialized context or parameters not set up correctly.

 • PQC_BAD_LEN: The length of the public key does not match what is expected by the selected cryptographic cipher.
 This error might also reference an incorrect signature length in some implementations or descriptions.